redisx-pro/RedisXSlot/README.md

-6. support slot tag key migrate, for (smart client/proxy)'s configSrv admin contoller layer use it. use `SLOTSMGRTTAGSLOT` cmd to migrate slot's key with same tag, default use slotsrestore batch send key, ttlms, dump rdb val ... (restore with replace) if migrate cmd use withretore, pipeline buff to send key ttlms (restore with replace)
+6. support slot tag key migrate, for (smart client/proxy)'s configSrv admin contoller layer use it. use `SLOTSMGRTTAGSLOT` cmd to migrate slot's key with same tag, default use slotsrestore batch send key, ttlms, dump rdb val ... (restore with replace)
 7. `SLOTSRESTORE` if num_threads>0, init thread pool size to send `slotsrestore` batch keys job. loadmodule like this `./redis/src/redis-server --port 6379 --loadmodule ./redisxslot.so 1024 4 --dbfilename dump.6379.rdb`
 8. about migrate cmd, create a thread async block todo per client, splite batch migrate, don't or less block other cmd run. loadmodule like this `./redis/src/redis-server --port 6379 --loadmodule ./redisxslot.so 1024 4 async --dbfilename dump.6379.rdb`
 9. support setcpuaffinity for migrate async thread like redis bio job thread config setcpuaffinity on linux/bsd(syntax of cpu list looks like taskset).  loadmodule like this `./redis/src/redis-server --port 6379 --loadmodule ./redisxslot.so 1024 0 async 1,3 --dbfilename dump.6379.rdb`